Me: I'm getting real pissed off at all the people who keep copying my story.

-"It's true," Tucker laughed.
-"When we needed to find food you guys split up and went after the mushrooms with people you've probably never even spoken to up till now."
+"It's true, though," Tucker laughed.
+"When Lancer sent you find food, you guys split up and went after the mushrooms with people you've probably never even spoken to up till now."

 Kim's eyes flashed to Alicia.
 "Huh."

-Dash absently glanced at Mikey as he remembered helping the redhead squeeze through the center of the luggage pile.
+Dash absently glanced at Mikey as he recalled helping the redhead squeeze through the center of the luggage pile.
 "Hmm."

 "No," Danny smirked, "I think we should all just suddenly start being friends."

 "Excuse me?"
-Devon voiced with quite a heavy amount of sass.
+Devon voiced with a heavy amount of sass.

 The blue-eyed child patted the ground in front.
 "I'm cold, I'm wet, and I'm tired as hell-" the class visibly started at the uncharacteristic curse- "so I don't know about you guys, but I'm certainly not going anywhere anytime soon.
 Lets use this time to find out more about each other."